Alabama Animal Advocates

 When a person or animal is in immediate danger, call 911.
 When the situation is not an emergency, first determine whether it is located within municipal limits, then report to the agency that has jurisdiction:

-Reporting may be possible in person, by calling the non-emergency or “tip” line, or through an online form.
-If you are not sure who to contact, start with the shelter (if your area has a shelter).
+Reporting may be possible in person, by phone, or through an online form.
+You can also call the shelter (if your area has a shelter).

 How Animal-Related Violations are Enforced in Alabama

-Reports of animal-related violations or concerns may be addressed by a civilian ACO or humane society agent or a law enforcement officer.
+Reports of animal-related violations or concerns may be addressed by a civilian ACO and/or by a law enforcement officer (LEO).